-Just remember, for your own benefit and the benefit of other bloggers and influencers, please do not work for free.
+Just remember, for your own benefit and the benefit of other bloggers and influencers, please do not work as a blogger for free.
 Keep in mind that a provided service or product should count as part of payment as it might cost the company money to give it to you.
 At the same time only offer the amount of work product based on the price.
 You would not want to produce the same amount of content for a comped $20 tour versus a $500/night resort.

 Our equation is the following: Our set rate – product or service = minimum payment.
 We base our rate on the amount of work and hours that we will be putting in on the project.
 We only use this formula with products or services that we would need to purchase either way.
 Otherwise we require monetary compensation and if a company want us to return the product we understand, but never recommend something without testing it first.

 Social media campaigns are a big way of making money.
 Even though we are not that big on social media we have loyal followers that engage in our content and companies are starting to pay more for small and middle size influencers with higher interaction rates.

 These campaigns are based on posting a photo, video or stories of you using a product or service promoting it on your social media channels.
 The campaigns are pretty easy to do, the hardest thing is getting the right campaign and to take a good photo without looking like spam.

 Creating content for other companies is our main secure paycheck each month.
 Monthly we create a set number of pieces of content highlighting or featuring a brand.
 This content is not to share on our accounts, rather for the company to use on their own website and social media accounts.
 We produce videos, photos and written content for several companies around the world.